 Find out more about coronavirus research in people with Crohn's and Colitis.

 It's not a surprise that new variants of the coronavirus have developed.
-As viruses spread they mutate.
-There are now a number of different coronavirus variants in the UK and scientists are closely studying these new variants.
+As viruses spread, they mutate.
+There are now a number of different coronavirus variants in the UK and it is not clear if the vaccines will give protection from them all.
+The data so far looks promising but scientists are closely monitoring the situation.

 No vaccine is ever 100% effective.
 Having your two coronavirus vaccine doses when you're invited will still offer you the best protection possible against the different coronavirus variants in the UK.

 Some of the commonly used vaccines are a bit less effective in people taking immunosuppressants.
 If you look at the flu vaccine, we see some reduction in antibody formation in patients on anti-TNF medication.
 However, this doesn't mean that it won't provide some protection.